Fraud Blocker

 Low Levels Of Coachability Are A Symptom

-It is tempting to try and work out which players are struggling due to an inability to focus and which ones lack motivation but this is actually an unnecessary step.
-Regardless of how motivated and focused they are they can always improve.
+It is tempting to try to determine which players are struggling due to a lack of focus and which are struggling due to a lack of motivation, but this is unnecessary.
+Regardless of how motivated and focused they are, they can always improve.
 Improvement is a never-ending process.
 You never reach the finish line where it is no longer possible to improve.

 Do I Know Too Much?

 One of the challenges of being so qualified and experienced in sport psychology when assisting with your own child’s sporting team is not getting carried away.
 This is one of the main reasons why I insisted on doing it with somebody else.
-Coach J, a Scotsman, is a vital cog because not only does he have a great understanding of the sport but he also helps me to remember that these are youngsters at the very, very start of their sporting journey.
+Coach J, a Scotsman, is a vital cog because not only does he have a great understanding of the sport, but he also helps me to remember that these are youngsters at the very, very start of their sporting journey.
 They are not Premier League players.
 Not yet, anyway.

-So the two of us have regular meetings whereby his knowledge of the technical and tactical gets mixed with my knowledge of the mental.
-And then we come up with a unified approach to training and games.
+So the two of us have regular meetings where his knowledge of the technical and tactical aspects gets mixed with my knowledge of the mental side.
+And then we develop a unified approach to training and games.
 What is apparent is how effective this is compared to the way that sport psychology is so often done.

-Often the sport psychologist will come in and run a series of workshops without any involvement with the coach(es).
+Often, the sport psychologist will come in and run a series of workshops without any involvement with the coach(es).
 Some professionals call this Working In Silos.
 Even more common is when the sport psychologist only helps with mental health issues.
 He or she is basically a therapist who happens to work with sporting individuals.
-For anyone who has watched the Ted Lasso TV series the way the work of Dr. Sharon Fieldstone is portrayed is more or less what I am referring to here.
+For anyone who has watched the Ted Lasso TV series, the way Dr Sharon Fieldstone’s work is portrayed is more or less what I am referring to here.

 But Back To Coachability

-We need to acknowledge when coachability is an issue that it could be caused by poor coaching.
+We need to acknowledge that when coachability is an issue, it may stem from poor coaching.
 Let’s be honest here.
-Not all coaches are equal and not all coaches are at the top of their game.
+Not all coaches are equal, and not all coaches are at the top of their game.

-If you are reading this and you are heavily involved in the running of a sporting team where you feel like coachability is an issue then I would suggest you start with an examination of your coaching staff.
+If you are reading this and you are heavily involved in running a sporting team where you feel coachability is an issue, I would suggest you start by examining your coaching staff.
 Here are some questions for you to consider:

 • What are the qualifications of our coaches?
-Do they have some kind of formal training or are they just former players or mates of one of the decision-makers?
+Do they have some kind of formal training, or are they just former players or mates of one of the decision-makers?

 and/or